-The Wavefront Pivotal Container Service integration includes an overview and setup instructions.
+The Wavefront VMware PKS integration includes an overview and setup instructions.

 On this page, we list predefined alerts and give other details about the integration.